jeffersonqiu/learning_to_rank_project/ReadMe.md

 # Introduction

-This document is a part of my application for the Data Scientist role at Ahrefs.

 ## Objective

 The project's goal is to construct an algorithm that effectively classifies images as relevant or irrelevant to specified queries.